-Born in 1972 in Virginia Beach, Virginia, U.S.A.
+Born in 1972 in Virginia Beach, U.S.A.

 Lives and works in Berlin.

 Refusing to conform to conventions, his practice avoids simple classification.
 His installations deconstruct assumptions that might be attributed to a topic.
 Interrogating representation, the nebulous investigations, occasionally come into clear focus oscillating between fact and fiction.
 What might seemingly be intelligible, might turn out to be far more complex.
 Conversely, what may apparently be complex, might unravel in multi-farious, yet simple and uncomplicated ways.
 In a work of vast breadth